-STUDENT CONDUCT AND DISCIPLINE
+CODE OF STUDENT CONDUCT

 Students are expected to conduct themselves in a mature, courteous manner at all times.
-Any student whose conduct, academic standing, or attendance is regarded as unsatisfactory or unacceptable may be dropped from Remington College.
+Any student whose conduct is regarded as unsatisfactory or unacceptable may be dropped from Remington College.

 Specifically, the following conduct may result in disciplinary action, which will vary depending on the severity of the infraction: